-Intellipaat offers AWS training in Phoenix that is in line with clearing the AWS Certified Solutions Architect exam.
-You will have in-depth experience in working on various aspects of AWS S3, EC2, Redshift, Lambda and CloudTrail through hands-on projects and case studies in this AWS course.
-Get the best online AWS course in Phoenix from top AWS Certified mentors.
+This AWS training in Phoenix that is in line with clearing the AWS Certified Solutions Architect exam.
+You will have in-depth experience in working on various aspects of AWS S3, EC2, Redshift, AWS Lambda & CloudTrail through hands-on projects and case studies in this best online AWS course in Phoenix.

 Basic knowledge of any programming language will be an added advantage for taking this amazon web services training in Phoenix.

 AWS Certification costs 150 USD in Phoenix.
 Also, the duration of this AWS Solutions Architect Associate exam is 130 minutes.